Platygonus compressus: Distribution and habitat

+Flat-headed peccary remains were found in Hastings Highlands, Ontario, along with remains of american mastodons.

 At Megenity Peccary Cave in Indiana, remains of over 650 individual flat-headed peccaries have been found.
 Of the Indiana site, a paleontologist noted: “So the question is then: did they live here?
 Or did they all have a misfortune and die here?
 It’s a little of both, but it’s mainly that they probably inhabited this cave and rock shelter for most of that time period.”
 At Bat Cave in Missouri 98 individuals have been found together.
 Caves could possibly have been used for protection from extreme weather.

 Ecology

 Flat-headed peccarys are often found in small groups up to 12 individuals.
 It is likely that Platygonus compressus lived in varying herd numbers from 2-100, as well as modern peccary species.
 It is believed to have been an open forest browser.
 Fossil teeth show adaptation for coarser vegetation.